async-aws/aws/docs/contribute/website.md

 ### 1. Generate the HTML

-We use [Couscous](http://couscous.io/) to convert all markdown files in `./docs` to HTML files.
+The first step is to use [Couscous](http://couscous.io/) to convert all Markdown files in `./docs` to HTML files.
 Couscous then looks at the Twig template in `./website/template` to get the basic HTML layout.
 All markdown files will use the `default.twig` template unless other is specified at the metadata section at the top of the markdown file.